Joshua-David1/flight-booking-system-devrev/README.md

 ![available-flights](https://github.com/Joshua-David1/flight-booking-system-devrev/assets/69303816/629d8cae-ea95-4c25-ae71-2c4b02ae3216)

 All the flights which are availble for booking will be displayed in this section.
+The flight number along with source, destination and time and date of departure would be listed.

 ### SEARCHING FOR A FLIGHT WITH SOURCE AND DESTINATION